Camera Space - Demo 10

 For the linear-algebra inclined reader,

-{(A * B)}^{-1} = {B}^{-1}*{A}^{-1}
+\[{(A * B)}^{-1} = {B}^{-1}*{A}^{-1}\]

 The inverse of

->>> v.scale(x,y).translate(Vertex(x,y))
+>>> v.scale(x,y).translate(Vector(x,y))

 is

->>> v.translate(-Vertex(x,y).scale(1.0/x,1.0/y)
+>>> v.translate(-Vector(x,y).scale(1.0/x,1.0/y)

 Think of the inverses this way.
 Stand up.
 Make sure that nothing is close around you that you could trip on or that you would walk into.
 Look forward.
 Keeping your eyes straight ahead, sidestep a few steps to the left.
 From your perspective, the objects in your room all moved to the right.
 Now, rotate your head to your right, keeping your eyes looking directly in front of your head.
 Which way did the room move?
 Towards the left.